nguyensjsu/sp22-202-the-architects/README.md

 - Ashutosh Ojha
    - What I did:
-      - Designed the class diagram of Card and Player component of the game.
+      - Designed the class diagram of the Player component of the game.
       - Laid down the base interfaces, constants and enums for the Player component.
+      - Updated class structure of players to implement a base class for implementing the common features of both types of players.
+      - Updated the class diagram of players to include the new base Player class in the astah file.
    - What I plan to do next:
       - Work on the concrete implementation for Human player and a Computer player.
       - Define the common and varying behaviors of both types of players.